 Teaching kids the right way to play football is something that can overpower most men.
 It is one teaching a kid an individual sport and a totally different matter to teach them a team sport.
 Kids have strong personalities, even though you may be inclined to believe that they are easy to steer into a certain direction once they’re on the field, they can put you through various “torture” sessions until they learn how to perform as a whole.
 If you have ever tried training boys ranging from 9 to 12 years, you know what I mean.
 It is a lot to take into and conflicts arise daily due to minor disagreements on the field or outside it.
 Luckily, my lawyer experience helps a bit with settling conflicts even in kids’ world.

 So, after a couple of weeks of constantly acting like a conflict mediator and many failed attempts to make them play like a team, I’ve decided I needed a collective action that would make all of them happy at the same time.
 Though most kids in the team have good soccer equipment, I noticed that some of them don’t or have poor quality shoes, which means they might as well play barefoot like the Indians in 1948.
-So, knowing their size and with a clear idea of what kind of cleats they’d like, I’ve decided to buy the whole team new soccer gear or at least the basics: cleats, shin guards, shorts and shirts.
+So, knowing their size and with a clear idea of what kind of cleats they’d like, I’ve decided to buy the whole team new soccer gear or at least the basics: cleats, shin guards ( here is an useful article), shorts and shirts.
 It wasn’t an easy deal, but I managed to find it at an affordable price and good quality.
 It was a general joy when they saw them, the cleats on their favorite nuance, shirts that fit them well and were made with quality materials.

 I gave them their new football gear right before our practice that day.
 They didn’t wear them right away, but we finally had a good practice session.
 I still have to change some of the cleats because they didn’t fit 2 of the boys well, but, apart from that, everything went smoothly, even better than I expected.